p-argento/uni/DSD/DSD Lectures on OLAP (13-24).md

 21 -> (functional dependencies and their usage in query optimization) 22 -> Optimization techniques for star queries with grouping and aggregations 23 -> Query rewriting to use materialized views

+## Further optimizations in DW

+We assume "Non-volatile data" compared to operational db.
+We will see the following index structures for DW:
+1. inverted indexes
+2. bitmap indexes
+3. join indexes
+4. star indexes

+*1. inverted index*
+The index allow to map each value to its position.
+It is ordered to allow binary search.

+During ETL, indexes are dropped and rebuilt from scratch.
+The updates are processed in batch.
+It is more efficient then updating indexes for each new row as in operational db.

+The values in the inverted index are unique.
+A binary search can be performed.
+It is the std solution in dw.
+Specifically with a high number of different values.
+In particular for the primary key.
+The rows might have different colums.

+*2. Bitmap Indexes*
+For each value, we assign a bitmap with 0 and 1, with one position for every read.
+The advantage is that every bitmap has the same size.
+It is more useful if we need to do comparisons like AND or OR.
+For example students from Pisa and born in 1972, we compare the two bitmap indexes with AND.
+It is created with `CREATE BITMAP INDEX ...`

+The utility is complementary to inverted index.
+Typically the bitmap is sparse and can be compressed.

+The Bitmap indexe is composed by
+1. BMIndexFilter + BMIndexFilter
+2. BMAnd
+3. BMToRid
+4. (TableAccess...)

+Special case with count.
+We might not need to access the table.
+For counting, the index might be enough.

+## (STAR) JOIN INDEX

+How to speed up the join.

+Not used in operational DB due to high cost of updates.

+It can also be implemented with bitmap.

+*Joining and then slicing*

 # dsd20